 - On your CV, you should highlight your academic and professional achievements and leadership experience.
 Academic achievements include your cumulative GPA, participation in honors programs, inclusion in dean’s lists, or other notable awards.
 Leadership can be displayed through a variety of experiences including extracurricular activities, work experience, managing teams, and more.

 - Don’t lie or exaggerate the truth: Never lie on your application form.
-You are likely to be caught out in the interview or later in the assessment process.
+You are likely to be discovered in the interview or later in the assessment process.
 If you are offered the role you will have to provide references and original certificates of your qualifications.

 The Online Application